fredrkl/entra-pim-group-demo/README.md

 This repo intent to demonstrate the use of Entra PIM for Group using Infrastructure as Code (IaC).

+## Setup

+The Service Principal (SP) used by Terraform need the following permissions:

+- `Group.ReadWrite.All`
+- `Directory.ReadWrite.All`

 ## Pre-commit hooks for terraform files (optional)

 ❗ The pre-commit hooks are only running on staged files.